How To Remove Formula in Excel (While Keeping the Data)Apr 07, 2022

 Select only "Values" to remove the formula.

-Click OK to save this process, and remove formulas in excel spreadsheet.
+Click OK to save this process, and remove formulas in an excel spreadsheet.

 Now, if you press into the cells, you will find all the formula in excel has been removed. #remove formulas in excel.